tylerharter/cs320/s20/final/README.md

 # Final Exam

+## Corrections/Clarifications
+* May 1, 2020: the submission site doesn't support multiple partners, but you're allowed to have them, so just click "Ignore Errors" when submitting.
+We'll make sure everybody gets their grade based on the proposals you submitted.

+## Overview

 The final "exam" is really an open-ended analysis project.
 Hopefully it's fun to be free of the usual constraints!
 You'll be building a static website (no flask) to share your analysis on a topic of your